-PIDDs are often confused with autoimmune diseases.
-Patients with PIDDs have immune systems that are functionally impaired or absent.
+Immunodeficiency is often confused with autoimmune and hyperinflammatory diseases.
+Patients with immunodeficiency have immune systems that are functionally impaired or absent.
 They also often have inadequate or malfunctioning antibodies (the immune-system molecules that protect against infection), which leads to recurring infections.

 About This Program

-Primary immune deficiency disorders (PIDDs) are chronic conditions characterized by recurring infections.
-Patients with PIDDs also may have an increased frequency of auto-immune disorders and hematological malignancies.
-These disorders often are inherited and appear within the first few years of life, but some PIDDs emerge in adulthood.
-About 250,000 people in the United States are affected by PIDDs.
+Primary immunodeficiency disorders are chronic conditions characterized by recurring infections.
+Additionally, patients may have an increased frequency of auto-immune disorders and hematologic disorders.
+These disorders often are inherited and appear within the first few years of life, but some primary immunodeficiencies emerge in adulthood.
+About 1 in 10,000 people world-wide are affected by some form of primary immunodeficiency.

-Complicating matters, the World Health Organization recognizes more than 150 medical conditions as PIDDs.
-This wide range of diseases and related symptoms make PIDDs very difficult to diagnose.
+Complicating matters, more than 400 unique medical conditions qualify as a form of primary immunodeficiency.
+This wide range of diseases and related symptoms make primary immunodeficiency very difficult to diagnose.
 Since physicians throughout New England refer their most challenging cases to Mass General, we have developed the clinical expertise to evaluate patients with these disorders and tailor treatment plans that promote a better quality of life.

 Treating the Complete Range of Disorders